salvanya/Dice_number_detection/README.md

-# Dice Detection Using Classic Image Processing Techniques
+# Dice detection using classic image processing techniques

 This repository demonstrates the use of traditional image processing methods to detect dice in video frames and identify the number displayed on each die.
 The project was developed for academic purposes, focusing on the practical application of classical techniques.